EllieMwangi/Bank-Access-Analysis/README.md

 The data used for analysis contains demographic information and what financial services are used by individuals across East Africa.
 This data was extracted from various Finscope surveys ranging from 2016 to 2018 and is relevant for analysis.

 ## Summary of Findings
-The proportion of individuals with no bank accounts is extremely high in comparison to those with that have a bank account.
-85% of all respondents have no bank accounts.
+A staggering 85% of respondents lack a bank account, indicating a considerable barrier to financial inclusion.
+This is a stark contrast to the proportion of individuals with bank accounts, underscoring the challenges in expanding banking services.
 Kenya has the highest penetration of banking services, while Rwanda has the lowest, followed by Tanzania.
 ### Demographic Factors Analysis
 - The categorical demographic factors such as *gender*, *job type*, *location* as well as *accesss to a cellphone* having a significant impact on whether an individual has an account or not.
 - 63% of respondents without bank accounts live in rural areas.
 Banks should focus their expansion plans on these regions to boost adoption.